 5. Water Avenue Coffee Company

-Popular amongst the locals, water avenue coffee is popular for taking care of the environment, and economic and social issues.
+Popular amongst the locals, Water Avenue coffee is popular for taking care of the environment, and economic and social issues.
+Water Ave coffee shop delivers its partners their coffee within a 50-mile radius, including Bean Box.

 This place is perfect for any event, from casual office meetings to friend reunions or reading that unfinished book.

-Besides the best coffee in Portland, you can also try their breakfast which is equally amazing as the popular coffee.
+Besides the best coffee in Portland, you can also try their breakfast, which is equally amazing as the popular coffee.
 They serve the very famous BAKESHOP pastry.
 One can also try the breakfast bowl.
-Amongst coffee options, smooth pours are more famous than cream drinks.
-One of the unique options which set Water Ave apart from most coffee shops is bean Mexico Guienashi which originates from South Oaxaca.
-Due to the popular roasting quality, any of their espressos especially won’t disappoint.

 6. Heart Coffee Roasters

 With the founders from Finland, this roaster has Nordic vibes.
-It was started by a couple who began roasting coffee beans at their home but now it has grown big enough to have its own supply chain.
+It was started by a couple who began roasting coffee beans at their home, but now it has grown big enough to have its own supply chain.

-The thing that sets Heart coffee apart making it the best coffee in Portland among the countless coffee roasters in Portland is the report on Transparency.
+The thing that sets Heart Coffee apart making it the best coffee in Portland among the countless coffee roasters in Portland, is the report on Transparency.
 Unlike other commercial companies, Heart Coffee took this job and has been doing it pretty perfectly.
-The report includes Heart coffee’s impact on supply chains by including things like exact prices paid by the company for the coffee and farmers they buy from.
-The report is the evidence of how much care and effort is put into a single cup of coffee and it also helps the corporate have good and direct relationships with the farmers, something which is uncommon usually.

 Heart Coffee shop has also gained appreciation from popular critics like Conde Nast.
 Of all three locations, Eastside café is most popular for again an ‘Instagram’ worthy picture due to its centerpiece of a coffee roaster.

 With Scandinavian décor, the three cafés make every cup with precision and quality.
-Brews like Chemex are normal here which makes the customer come back.
+Brews like Chemex are normal here, which makes the customer come back.

 7. Never Coffee